Accommodation Drugs Policy

 Each case will be assessed individually, however, any resident found in possession of, using, or dealing illegal drugs (or what are reasonably suspected to be illegal drugs or psychoactive substances) at any premises under our management will be subject to disciplinary action.

 In most cases, the disciplinary process will be undertaken by the Accommodation Services management team.
 In some cases the team may, at their discretion, refer a case to be dealt with under the University’s Student Conduct Policy, either before or after having conducted their own process.
 There are a range of possible outcomes following the disciplinary process including a written warning through to Notice to Quit.
 More details about Disciplinary Action can be found on the Behaviour Management page.

 Please note: a Notice to Quit does not release the student from the financial liabilities of their contract, and they will have to continue paying the rent despite not being able to live at the accommodation (please refer to your Accommodation Licence 8.4).

 Accommodation Services has a duty to inform the police of any incident involving illegal drugs.
 This could result in criminal prosecution.
 If a student is convicted of a drug-related offence, there may be additional implications in the future for employment and travel.
 This could also impact on our ability to give future landlord references.

-Accommodation Services will also inform your Faculty of the disciplinary process.
+Accommodation Services will also inform your college of the disciplinary process.
 Students should be aware of the potential implications for professional suitability, professional registration etc, especially with regard to vocational qualifications.

 Any person found on premises managed by Accommodation Services, and who is not a resident at those premises, and who is found or reasonably suspected to be involved with illegal drugs or psychoactive substances, will be subject to an immediate lifetime ban from those premises.
 Any associate of that person, who has invited them onto the premises and is a resident, may well be considered for disciplinary action themselves for allowing the incident to take place.